DiseaseOntology/HumanDiseaseOntology/src/ontology/README-editors.md

 These currently redirect to the central OBO library build

-Currently (Oct 2014) the central OBO library build is built from the sourceforge version of DO (http://sourceforge.net/p/diseaseontology/code/HEAD/tree/trunk/HumanDO.obo?format=raw)
+Currently, the central OBO library build is built from the sourceforge version of DO (http://sourceforge.net/p/diseaseontology/code/HEAD/tree/trunk/HumanDO.obo?format=raw)

 This will soon be deprecated, and the central obo build will be made from the version in this repository.

-TODO: decide between either continuous release (build is made from doid-edit) or whether doid has a release management process (e.g. doid editor runs "make release")
+Continuous release: (DO build is made from doid-edit)